-I am proud to introduce you to the Department of Neurology at University of Texas Southwestern (UTSW).
-Our department has a long and rich tradition, embedded for 50 years in a medical center that has a reputation for scientific excellence, as the home of 6 Nobel Prize Recipients since 1985, 25 members of the National Academy of Sciences, and 16 members of the National Academy of Medicine.
+I am proud to introduce you to the Department of Neurology at UT Southwestern Medical Center (UTSW).
+Our department has a long and rich tradition, embedded for 50 years in a medical center that has a reputation for scientific excellence, and is home to six Nobel Prize recipients since 1985, 25 members of the National Academy of Sciences, and 16 members of the National Academy of Medicine.

-Neurology at UTSW first became an independent department in 1972.
+Neurology at UT Southwestern first became an independent department in 1972.
 The initial growth of the department and development of the residency program were under the leadership of Dr. Roger Rosenberg, who served as Chair for the first 18 years.
-Dr. Rosenberg, who trained and served as Chief Resident in Neurology under H. Houston Merritt at the Neurological Institute of New York, brought a brand of neurology that was strongly clinically grounded while at the same time being intensely research-focused and scholarly.
+Dr. Rosenberg, who trained and served as Chief Resident in Neurology under H. Houston Merritt at the Neurological Institute of New York, brought a brand of neurology that was clinically grounded while intensely research-focused and scholarly.
 As former president of the American Academy of Neurology and editor of Archives of Neurology (later to become JAMA Neurology) for 19 years, Dr. Rosenberg set the tone for high standards of clinical care and scholarship within the department.

 As a trainee of Dr. Lewis P. Rowland, himself a trainee of H. Houston Merritt, I come from this same lineage of American Neurology and embrace the standard of clinical excellence and impactful scientific investigation as cornerstones for our department.